eriklupander/pathtracer-ocl/README.md

       --samples int          Number of samples per pixel (default 1) --aperture float       Aperture.
 If 0, no DoF will be used.
 Default: 0 --focal-length float   Focal length.
 Default: 0
+      --device-index int     Use device with index (use --list-devices to list available devices) --list-devices         List available devices
 ```
 Suggested values for focal length and aperture for the standard cornell box: 1.6 and 0.1